SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 ## The SAP LUW in ABAP Cloud and RAP

-A limited set of ABAP language features is available in ABAP Cloud ([restricted ABAP language version](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenrestricted_version_glosry.htm)).
+A limited set of ABAP language features is available in ABAP for Cloud Development ([restricted ABAP language version](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenrestricted_version_glosry.htm)).
 The limitations include the fact that the above bundling techniques are not available.
 Note that the local update is enabled by default in ABAP Cloud.
-Find more information in this [blog](https://blogs.sap.com/2022/12/05/the-sap-luw-in-abap-cloud/).

 In fact, RAP is the transactional programming model for ABAP Cloud.
 And RAP comes with a well-defined transactional model and follows the rules of the SAP LUW.
 At the end of an SAP LUW in RAP, database modification operations should be performed in a final step in the [RAP late save phase](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenlate_rap_save_phase_glosry.htm) by persisting the consistent data in the [RAP transactional buffer](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abentransactional_buffer_glosry.htm) to the database.